“The Gift of Adversity”

 Along the way, our firm has become the nation’s leading special-event fundraising educator, training over 13,000 nonprofit staff.
 The net result of our efforts has been to catalyze a $2 billion walkathon market, as well as elevate and professionalize the entire field of special-event fundraising.

 Big numbers aside, let me tell you what our most important achievement has been: by developing the world of peer-to-peer fundraising—walkathons, bike-a-thons, and the like—we have given average American citizens, as well as citizens with extremely modest means, the opportunity to be philanthropists.
-Because in walkathons you ask your friends, family members, neighbors, and coworkers for small contributions to support the causes that are dear to you, the nation is now teaming with caring people of modest means who routinely raise tens of thousands of dollars.
+Because in walkathons you ask your friends, family members, neighbors, and coworkers for small contributions to support the causes that are dear to you, the nation is now teeming with caring people of modest means who routinely raise tens of thousands of dollars.
 My team and I are proud to have helped unlock the potential of grassroots giving in the United States, and to have prefigured many of today’s trends in political and online fundraising.

 Thinking differently, our idea is… if you want your team members to have a deeper understanding of each other, and you want to put them in touch with their inspirations, as well as build their commitment to the team… they must face each other in a circle and (no, not wrestle!) talk.
 But not about anything.
 Specifically, they must talk about their “Gifts” (all the amazing things life has bestowed upon them), their “Thoughts and Inspirations” (all the individuals past and present who’ve captured their imaginations), and their “Actions” (the things they are actually doing that will, when they are dead, serve as their footprints).
-Gifts, Thoughts, Actions!—three words that can meaningfully describe and predict the full arc of one’s life.
+Gifts, Thoughts, Actions!—three words that can meaningfully describe and predict the arc of one’s life.

 While I would love to share with you my personal response to all three of these powerful words, I will end now by sharing only what I believe are life’s three greatest gifts: